 Peer Reviewers will review documents containing PHI electronically.
-This information is used to review all of the checklists along with information found in the "Documents Available Onsite" portion of the "Body of Evidence."
+This information is used to review all of the checklists along with information found in the SharePoint portion of the "Body of Evidence."
 Programs will upload this information into a document server.
-This document server will be referred to as the PHI Portal.
+This document server will be referred to as SharePoint.
 Programs have the option of doing this in two ways:

 - Programs may use their own HIPAA compliant document server and grant the assigned peer reviewers and the IFSC Coordinator access to read the documents or - Programs may elect to use a document server provided by IFSC.
 The document server is HIPAA compliant and protected by a Business Associate Agreement.
 Peer reviewers are provided with access to read the documents.
-Programs are provided with access to read and write the documents.
+Programs are provided with access to read and write documents.
 The IFSC Coordinator will also have read and write access to help with organization of the document server and making sure files are where they need to be for the peer reviewers.

-Programs will have all of the documents uploaded no later than three business days prior to the beginning of the peer review.
-Prior to uploading this information into the PHI Portal programs will ensure that the file name of each document is relevant to the document they are uploading and label which second order standard it applies to.
-Programs also will ensure that all pages of all documents uploaded to the PHI Portal they upload to the PHI Portal are rotated the correct way.
-Programs can either change the way the documents are scanned to achieve this or they can rotate the page in the saved PDF files prior to uploading it to the PHI Portal.
+Programs will have all of the documents uploaded no later than three weeks prior to the beginning of the peer review.
+Prior to uploading this information into the SharePoint programs will ensure that the file name of each document is relevant to the document they are uploading and label which second order standard it applies to.
+Programs also will ensure that all pages of all documents uploaded to the SharePoint they upload are rotated the correct way.
+Programs can either change the way the documents are scanned to achieve this, or they can rotate the page in the saved PDF files prior to uploading it to SharePoint.
 For assistance with this please contact the IFSC Coordinator.

-As documents that contain PHI may be requested by the peer reviewers during the peer review, programs will refrain from emailing them directly to the peer reviewer but rather upload them to the PHI Portal.
+As documents that contain PHI may be requested by the peer reviewers during the peer review, programs will refrain from emailing them directly to the peer reviewer but rather upload them to the SharePoint.
 Peer reviewers also will not print or save any documents containing protected health information.